KIT-Workflows/PCU-MOF/DFT-VASP/README.md

 3. Numpy, os, sys, re, yaml.
 ```

-## 1. DFT-VASP files and Inputs
+## 2. DFT-VASP files and Inputs
 - **INCAR tab**: as an option, we can set all INCAR flags available within VASP.
 However, we expose only a few of them, which are essential for the problem.
 See the GUI of this WaNo.
 A brief description of each flag pops up when we rover the mouse over the inputs.
 - **KPOINTS tab**: Here the user can define two types of KPOINTS, `Kpoints_length` and `Kpoints_Monkhorst`.
 - **Analysis tab**: Aimed to compute Bader charge analysis and DOS.
-- **Files_Run tab**: Mandatory loads the POSCAR file, and as an option can load INCAR, POTCAR, KPOINTS, and KORINGA files.
+- **Files-Run tab**: Mandatory loads the POSCAR file, and as an option can load INCAR, POTCAR, KPOINTS, and KORINGA files.
 The KORINGA file can be any file.
 In the case of this problem, it loads the Input_data.yml file.
+- **Properties tab**: This tab is optional but quite helpful to query properties from the OUTCAR file.
+Currently, any properties can be inquired using the get python functions in ASE (`get_total_energy, get_potential_energy, get_magnetic_moment`, and etc) or INCAR flags.
+In this tab, we must omit the term `get` and all the values of those properties or flags are saved in the dft_vasp_dict.yml dictionary file.
 - All `.py` scripts may generate the INCAR, POTCAR, and KPOINTS files.
-## 2. DFT-VASP Output
+## 3. DFT-VASP Output
 - OUTCAR
     - This file must return the properties of the system.

-## Running this Workflow
+## 4. Running this Workflow

 - Step 1.
 Move the DFT-VASP folder to the WaNo directory.
 - Step 2.
 Open Simstack on your compute and connect to your remote resource.